-The research output of the Cancer Research UK Cancer Therapeutics Unit and the Drug Development Unit received the American Association for Cancer Research’s 6th Team Science Award in 2012.
+The research output of the Centre for Cancer Drug Discovery and the Drug Development Unit received the American Association for Cancer Research’s 6th Team Science Award in 2012.
 The AACR citation for this prestigious award said: “This team’s research is an outstanding example of how innovative cancer research conducted by a highly functioning translational team can start with biologic hypotheses and ultimately lead to much-needed cancer therapeutics.”

 In December 2015, the ICR was presented with the British Pharmacological Society’s UK Pharmacology on the Map award

 for institutions that have made a significant contribution to improving human health through drug discovery and pharmacology research.